pradeep800/Destributed-Task-Scheduler/README.md

 1. Your given binary should be idempotent.
 2. It will start executing code under 30 seconds.
 3. Maximum task execution time is 20 minute.
-4. Retry will happen under 30 seconds(when task fail).
+4. Retry will happen under 30 seconds(after task fail).

 ## Component Explanation
 ### Tasks Database